CLI Reference: Preprocessing

 # Basic contour extraction

-ptb preprocessing contouring slides/ results/
+ptb preprocessing contour slides/ results/

 # With visualization

-ptb preprocessing contouring slides/ results/ --visualize
+ptb preprocessing contour slides/ results/ --visualize

 # Using custom configuration

-ptb preprocessing contouring slides/ results/ --config-file custom_config.yaml
+ptb preprocessing contour slides/ results/ --config-file custom_config.yaml

 # With annotations and multiple output formats

-ptb preprocessing patching
+ptb preprocessing patchify

 Extract patches from slides using tissue contours.